burrrata/crypto_wars/src/a_new_club.md

 Alice and Bob built a treeshouse.
 Like anyone with a treehouse, they started a secret club.
 Like every secret club, there needs to be a secret way to prove that you're part of the secret club.
 Normally there would just be a cool passphrase or knock that you would yell to have the rope thrown down, but... this means that anyone nearby could learn their secret code!
 This wouldn't be that big of a deal, but there's this chick named Eve who believes that the world should have no secrets, and especially no secret clubs.
 Why?
 We'll never know, but she's always watching... and whenever she learns anything she posts it on the school bulletin board for everyone to know.
 Now Timmy has a daily panic attack when people put bugs in his desk and Sarah has to wear ear plugs incase anyone utters a palindrome, and they often do.
 Needless to say, if everyone knew the clubs secret code it would be a disaster ¯\\_(ツ)_/¯

+### What to do?

-So, Alice and Bob come up with a plan...
+Alice and Bob come up with a plan...
 First they thought about using [secret colors](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) because that seems to be [what everyone else is doing](https://www.youtube.com/watch?v=NmM9HA2MQGI), but when they tried it everything just turned brown.
 This meant anyone could just mix all the colors together to produce brown without actually knowing Alice and Bob's secret colors!
 Not cool, and besides, who wants to live in a world where everything's brown?
 Requiring a practical solution, Alice and Bob press on, and on one dismal afternoon, while staring at the clock, waiting, for school, to be over... they get an idea!
 A big one!
 What if instead of using colors, they used numbers, but instead of using any random numbers, they used numbers that wrap around [like a clock does](https://www.youtube.com/watch?v=Yjrfm_oRO0w)?

 <p align="center">
     <img src="https://theproducersmiami.com/wp-content/uploads/2017/10/fascinating-24-inch-clock-24-inch-atomic-wall-clock-black-and-white-clock.jpg"